codemaster-vansh/test-calculator-app/README.md

 - HTML5
 - CSS3 (Flexbox/Grid for layout)
 - Vanilla JavaScript (ES6+)
-- No external libraries or APIs used

 ### Architecture
-The application is structured with a single HTML file (`index.html`) that contains the layout, styling, and JavaScript functionality.
-The JavaScript code handles user inputs, performs calculations, and updates the UI accordingly.
+The code is structured to separate concerns, with HTML for structure, CSS for styling, and JavaScript for functionality.
+Key components include:
+- `index.html`: The main application file containing the layout and structure.
+- CSS files for styling the UI.
+- JavaScript files handling the logic for calculations and user interactions.

 ### Browser Compatibility
 - Chrome 90+